CCurl/c3/README.md

 - The default NAME_LEN is 13.
 - The default MEM_SZ is 128K (131,072) bytes.
 - The default VARS_SZ is 4MB (4,194,304) bytes.
-- The default stack size (STK_SZ) is 64 bytes.
+- The default stack size (STK_SZ) is 64 CELLS.
-- The default loop stack size (LSTK_SZ) is 30 bytes.
+- The default loop stack size (LSTK_SZ) is 30 CELLS.
+- The default register stack size (REGS_SZ) is 100 CELLS.
-- These can be easily changed in the sys-io.inc file.
+- These can be easily changed in the sys-init.inc file.

 ## Registers
 c3 exposes 10 "virtual registers", r0 thru r9.

+Note(s):
+- The support for registers is hard-coded into c3, so they do NOT show up in "WORDS".

 There are 8 register operations: +regs, rX, rX+, rX-, sX, iX, dX, -regs.
-Note: the support for registers is build into c3, and they do NOT show up in "WORDS".
 - +regs   allocate 10 new registers.
 - r4      push register 4 to the stack.
 - r4+     push register 4 to the stack, then increment it.